-As of 1 January 2016 a new solvency framework and prudential regime, known as "Solvency II", has become applicable to insurance companies, reinsurance companies and insurance holding companies.
+As of 1 January 2016, the solvency framework and prudential regime, known as "Solvency II", has become applicable to insurance companies, reinsurance companies and insurance holding companies.
 The framework for Solvency II is set out in the Solvency II Directive, which was adopted by the European Council on 10 November 2009 (Directive 2009/138/EC).

-Solvency II provides a new solvency framework in which the financial requirements that apply to an insurance, reinsurance company and insurance group better reflect such company's specific risk profile compared to the previous Solvency I framework.
+Solvency II provides a solvency framework in which the financial requirements that apply to an insurance, reinsurance company and insurance group better reflect such company's specific risk profile compared to the previous Solvency I framework.
 Solvency II introduced economic risk-based solvency requirements across all Member States for the first time.
 In addition to these quantitative requirements (Pillar 1), Solvency II also sets requirements for governance, risk management and effective supervision (Pillar 2), and disclosure and transparency requirements (Pillar 3).

 Under Pillar 1 of Solvency II, insurers are required to hold own funds equal to or in excess of a solvency capital requirement ("SCR").
 Solvency II categorises own funds into three tiers with differing qualifications as eligible available regulatory capital.
 Under Solvency II, own funds uses IFRS balance sheet items where these are at fair value and replace other balance sheet items using market consistent valuations.
 The SCR is a risk-based capital requirement which is determined using either the standard formula (set out in level 2 implementing measures), or, where approved by the relevant supervisory authority, a partial internal model.
 On 21 December 2015, NN announced that it received approval from DNB to use a partial internal model under Solvency II for NN Group and the insurance entities in the Netherlands.
+On 5 December 2018, NN Group announced that it received approval from DNB to expand its partial internal model to include the Delta Lloyd Life and Non-life entities in the Netherlands.
 Material changes to the NN Group partial internal model are subject to regulatory approval.
-NN Group's Solvency II capital ratio can be found in the Financial Report 2017, which has been incorporated by reference, on page 136.
-The Solvency II capital ratios of NN Group and its Dutch insurance subsidiaries do not include any contingent liability potentially arising from unit-linked products sold, issued or advised on by NN Group's Dutch insurance subsidiaries in the past, as this potential liability cannot be reliably estimated or quantified at this point.
+NN Group's Solvency II capital ratio can be found in the financial report 2018, which has been incorporated by reference, on page 142.
+The Solvency II capital ratios of NN Group and its Dutch insurance subsidiaries do not include any contingent liability potentially arising from unitlinked products sold, issued or advised on by NN Group's Dutch insurance subsidiaries in the past, as this potential liability cannot be reliably estimated or quantified at this point.
 It should also be noted that the Solvency II capital ratio is amongst others subject to certain sensitivities to various market shocks, of which the impact can fluctuate over time.
-NN Group's Solvency II capital ratio sensitivities at 31 December 2017 can be found in the Financial Report 2017 on page 137-146.
+NN Group's Solvency II capital ratio sensitivities at 31 December 2018 can be found in the financial report 2018 on page 144-153.